-SEO is like making sure your book is easy for the librarian to find and understand.
-You want your book to be the one the librarian picks when someone asks a question related to what’s in your book.
+Thus, SEO is to ensure that your book is easy for the librarian to locate and understand.
+You want your book to be the one the librarian recommends when a question comes up related to your book contents.

 Why Does SEO Matter?

-Perhaps you are asking yourself, “Why should I worry about SEO?”
-Now consider how you utilize the internet.
-When you want to find something, you probably type it into Google or another search engine.
-The majority of users select one of the top few results they find.
+You may ask yourself, “What is it about SEO that makes me worry?”
+Now, ask yourself how you actually use the internet.
+If you want to find something, you probably type it into Google or any other search engine.
+Most users choose from the top few results they get.

-If your website isn’t showing up in those top spots, you’re missing out on a lot of potential visitors.
-And if you’re running a business, those visitors could be potential customers.
+If your website’s not appearing up in those spots, you’re losing a ton of potential visitors.
+And if you’re doing business, those could be potential customers.

 Good SEO can help: